remix-run/remix/docs/other-api/dev-v2.md

 1. Run MSW as part of your app server
 2. Configure MSW to not mock internal "dev ready" messages to the dev server

-doing the following will give MSW access to the `REMIX_DEV_HTTP_ORIGIN` environment variable:
+Make sure that you are setting up your mocks for your _app server_ within the `-c` flag so that the `REMIX_DEV_HTTP_ORIGIN` environment variable is available to your mocks:

 ```json filename=package.json
 {